olijaun/idontbyte/_drafts/2020-01-04-eventsourcing-notes-on-eventstores.md

     }
 }
 {% endgraphviz %}
+{% endfigure %}

 An example of an aggregate might be a "Person".
-There may be multiple Persons A, B, C. For each of these Persons there is a separate stream.
-The streams might be called person-A, person-B, etc. The order of the events inside a stream is very important because the events are replayed in order.
+There may be multiple Persons *A*, *B*, *C*.
+For each of these Persons there is a separate stream.
+The streams might be called *person-A*, *person-B*, *person-C*.
+The order of the events inside a stream is very important because otherwise there could occur illegal state transitions when replaying.

 An Event Store also must provide a way to read events.
 At least it should be possible to read events by stream/aggregate.
-In most cases however it should also be able to read events by type.
+In most cases however an Event Store should also be able to read events by type.

-In my opinion an Event Store does not necessarily have to support subscriptions etc. which is a higher level requirement.
+When we talk about minimal requirement for an Event Store then I would say that subscriptions/notifications are not a requirement.
 Subscriptions can be built on top of the reading facility.

 # Optimistic Locking